knu/page-info/README.md

 # Page Info

-This is a Chrome extension that checks for the canonical URL and some basic information about the web page on the current tab.
+This is a Chrome extension with many features to help check the information about the pages you are viewing.

+No SEO hypes, no access to any external server.
+This extension serves as a simple and unobtrusive utility for daily browsing.

+Here is a list of implemented features:

+- Canonical URL Checker

     When a web page is loaded, the extension checks if the URL is canonical and changes its icon face depending on the canonical state.

+- Page Information Viewer

-Clicking the extension icon shows a popup window in which you can view the following pieces of information:
+    Clicking the extension icon shows a popup window in which you can check out the following pieces of information:

     - the canonical URL you can follow or copy (&lt;link rel="canonical"&gt;)
     - the site name (og:site_name) and icon (og:icon or &lt;link rel="icon"&gt;)
     - the image (og:image)
     - the page title (og:title or &lt;title&gt;)
+        - it also works as a button to copy the link to the page as Markdown
-- Twitter flavored meta tags (twitter:*)
+    - Twitter flavored equivalents for the above items (twitter:*)

-- a customizable share URL button (optional)
+- Customizable Share Button

+    A customizable share button can be added to the popup window, with which you can bookmark the current page with any popular service on the fly, optionally in the background.

-    - background sharing that currently supports Raindrop, Pocket and Pinboard
+    Background sharing supports Raindrop, Pocket and Pinboard.

-No SEO hypes, no access to any external server.
-This extension serves as a simple information viewer.
+- Copy As Markdown

+    This extension provides context menu items to copy any link or image as Markdown.

 ## Author